bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## What You Need to Know

+## Routes in Angular

+Routes in Angular are a way to deciding what information to display at certain URL in our application.
+An Angular application can have many routes which associate components or modules with specific URLs.

 ## Router Outlet

 <a href="https://angular.io/api/router/RouterOutlet" target="\_blank">`RouterOutlet`</a> is an Angular directive that is a placeholder for content that is filled when the route changes.
 In this example the `HomeComponent` template or the `AboutComponent` template are shown below the `<router-outlet>` element as the route changes.